crispinalan/tikicalendar/README.md

 ### Adding New Event

 * Select event date using the calendar
-* Click the New button on the headerbar to invoke the "New Event" dialog
+* Click the New button on the header bar to invoke the "New Event" window
 * Enter the event summary
 * Enter the location
 * Enter start and end times